andrewtrandev/T2A1/README.md

 In the past software was mainly developed through the waterfall methodology, at the time it was a useful way to develop software as requirements and technology were slow in changing.
 It was also easy to understand and follow as each phase had clear goals.
 Customers were only involved at the start and end of a project.
 This could lead to issues such as customer's needs changing which are usually expensive to address due to rewriting of projects and code.

 In contrast, in Agile, customers are constantly involved throughout the development of the project and their feedback can be quickly incorporated into the project.
 Agile also relies on short sprints or cycles that involve designing, building, testing and review.
-These cycles can repeat and  this is in contrast to the waterfall method which generally advocates distinct phases and longer time periods.
+These cycles can repeat and this is in contrast to the waterfall method which generally has longer time periods and non-repeating phases.

 Below is an example of a 3 cycles or sprints linking together.
 ![agile loop](docs/loop.png)

 In today's age with the rapid development of start-ups and software, organisations have to be flexible and quick to respond to customer's needs.
-The agile method caters to this need by allowing for rapid prototyping and development of software, this allow customers to examine the progress of software development, in contrast to the waterfall methodology, in which, projects may take years before they have a product to show.
+The agile method caters to this need by allowing for rapid prototyping and development of software, this allows customers to examine the progress of software development quickly, in contrast to the waterfall methodology, in which, projects may take years before they have a product to show.

 ### References